-- 94. Defining the circumstances access to retained data may be accessed by the authorities is crucial to safeguard human rights.
-So far, the Court has accepted, among others, "detecting or investigating serious criminal offences" (Ekimdzhiev and Others v Bulgaria, cited above, para 293).
-It has further accepted that three years or more imprisonment, may qualify as a "serious criminal offence" (Big Brother Watch and Others [GC], cited above, paras 369-371). - 95.
-Yet as noted by Judges Lemmens, Vehabović and Bošnjak in their partially dissenting opinion in Big Brother Watch and Others:
+96. Defining the circumstances access to retained data may be accessed by the authorities is crucial to safeguard human rights.
+So far, the Court has accepted, among others, "detecting or investigating serious criminal offences" (Ekimdzhiev and Others v Bulgaria, cited above,

+97. Yet as noted by Judges Lemmens, Vehabović and Bošnjak in their partially dissenting opinion in Big Brother Watch and Others: